by Lady H

 “Do you have a boyfriend?
 Have you bought any new clothes?
 Been on holiday?
 I'm just asking what's different in your life.
 Play nice, Hennie.”

 Henry lets out another sigh.
-Just sitting in a room with him is painful.
-And she wishes so much that it wasn't.
+Just sitting in a room with him is painful, no matter how much she wishes it wasn't.
 “I went to Scotland this summer.
 That dress is new.”
-She points at the short red dress hanging on the door behind her.
+She points at the short red dress hanging on the front of the wardrobe behind her.
 “And I haven't had a boyfriend since...”
 She looks down, playing with the friendship bracelet Darcy brought her back last year from America.

-“Right,” James says, nodding.
+“Right,” James says, understanding her meaning and nodding, unsure for a moment where to go next.
 “Nice dress.”
 He grins wolfishly.
 “I'd like to see you in it sometime.”

 James pales.
 “Darcy?”